sarahannenicholson/pythonPlantIndexDatabase/README.md

 Requirements for the applicaiton are as follows:

-Hosting service (This application is configure to run on AWS Elastic Beanstalk) DBMS (While the database is not included in the GIT repository, the application is developed to run in conjenction with an database)
+Hosting service (This application is configure to run on AWS Elastic Beanstalk)<br>
+DBMS (While the database is not included in the GIT repository, the application is developed to run in conjenction with an database)<br>

 ---

 ## Installation

-This applcaiot
+For installation of this application on local, nothing is sepcfifically is required.<br><br>

+For installation of this application on AWS Elastic Beanstalk, please do not change the structre of the files and directories as they are currently formatted correctly.

 ---

 ## Configuration

----
-## Maintainers
+Applcaiotn is currently configured to work on AWS Elastic Beanstalk.
+If you wish to use the applicaton there, and no changes are made, a zipped folder containning all present files will work correctly. <br>
+If you want to edit the applcation and change the code, alterations will need to be made to the config files in the .ebextensions folder. <br>(Please note that the files will be used in order, so file 01 will be used before 02 etc)

 ---